Artchibald/WTW-illustrator-script/README.md

    I have created an unlisted youtube video to show you the progress: https://www.youtube.com/watch?v=N26Mwt0gQoo
    Because I can't attach files to this chat.

+Update day 3

+Improved readme

+Fixed a few major bugs this morning around showing and hiding layers

+Successfully exported all correct pngs: 24, 32, 48, 64, 300, 512

+Trying to get SVG and EPS to export but I am still trying to get these 2 to work.
+Hoping to have them ready before Monday.

+Some bits we will need soon from the design team:

+- Discuss the exact folder structure of the all assets
+- Discuss the exact file naming convention
+- Can I get an example of the 'Contact sheet' mentioned in the brief please?

 [outline]: images/outline.png